andrewtrandev/T2A1/README.md

 ---
 ## Q9.
 Describe the structural aspects of the relational database model.
 Your description should include information about the structure in which data is stored and how relations are represented in that structure.
 (100-200)
+Main characteristics, descriptive

+A relational database organises it's data and relations into tables.
+These tables

+Structure in which data is stored
+How relations are rep in that structure

 ##### References